valancej/documentation/_posts/docker/guide/2015-06-10-getting-started.md

 Add . /app
 ```

-As you can see here, we're pulling the ruby base image, creating some directories, installing some gems and then adding our code.
+As you can see here, we're pulling the ruby base image, creating some directories, installing some gems, and then adding our code.
 That last bit is important because now when we launch our Docker container, the `check.rb` script we wrote earlier will be inside it and ready to run.

 ## Define Your Services / Compose File